Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 It includes the following properties in addition to the common [join relationship](#join-relationship) settings:

 * **primaryKey** - A boolean specifying whether the foreign key of this relation should act as a primary key.
 The default value is `false`.
 Please note that this has not been tested yet and probably won't be supported properly yet by the controller layers in the generated application.
 * **sortableGroup** - A boolean specifying whether the foreign key of this relation acts as grouping criteria for the [Sortable extension](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/sortable.md).
 The default value is `false`.
-SortableGroup is not utilised automatically in the repository queries yet, thus use it only if you understand how you want to use the function.

 #### Many to many relationship